NickLucche/stable-diffusion-nvidia-docker/README.md

 **Windows users**: [install WSL/Ubuntu](https://stackoverflow.com/a/56783810) from store->install [docker](https://docs.docker.com/desktop/windows/wsl/) and start it->update Windows 10 to version 21H2 (Windows 11 should be ok as is)->test out [GPU-support](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl2) (a simple `nvidia-smi` in WSL should do).
 If `nvidia-smi` does not work from WSL, make sure you have updated your nvidia drivers from the official app.

 The easiest way to try out the model is to simply use the pre-built image at `nicklucche/stable-diffusion`.
-Note that you will need a huggingface token, you can get yours at https://huggingface.co/settings/tokens after registering for free on their website.

 My advice is that you start the container with:

-`docker run --name stable-diffusion --pull=always --gpus all -it -e TOKEN=<YOUR_TOKEN> -p 7860:7860 nicklucche/stable-diffusion`
+`docker run --name stable-diffusion --pull=always --gpus all -it -p 7860:7860 nicklucche/stable-diffusion`

 the *first time* you run it, as it will download the model weights (can take a few minutes to do so) and store them on disk (as long as you don't delete the container).
 Then you can simply do `docker stop stable-diffusion` to stop the container and `docker start stable-diffusion` to bring it back up whenever you need.